 - It can point out behaviors (smoking or inactivity) or environmental exposures (secondhand smoke, farm chemicals) that may increase your risk or your children’s risk for disease

 - It can help you and your doctors know what health problems you should be on the lookout for in yourself and your children so that problems can be found early or prevented

 Where can I learn more about how my family history affects my health?

-The U.S Department of Health and Human Services has information about how you can ask your family about your family history.
-Use their family history tool to record a family history and see what you can learn.
+CDC has information about how you can ask your family about your family history.
+Use their family history tool to record family history and see what you can learn.

 Genetic disorders can happen when there is too much or too little chromosomal material.
 They can also happen when an abnormal rearrangement (translocation) is present.
 Chromosomes, which are structural elements containing genes, normally occur in 23 pairs.
 The first 22 are called autosomes and the last pair is called the sex pair: XX (female) and XY (male).

 Chromosomal Disorders Information

 Genetic disorders can also result when a change or mutation occurs in a gene.
 Genes carry bits of information that determines the growth and function of a person.
 Half of our genes come from our mother and half from our father.
 In some cases, only having one mutation in a gene will result in a genetic disorder.
 Other genetic conditions result from two genetic mutations.
 One comes from the mother, and the other from the father.
 Learn more about genetic inheritance patterns here.